-- Some fossil fuels may be used for other purposes which do not involve combustion, eg as petrochemical feedstocks.
+- Some fossil fuels may be used for other purposes which do not involve immediate combustion, e.g. as lubricants.
 Hence we use the term unburnable rather than unusable.

-- Different organisations may apply a range of carbon budgets, meaning the precise amount of unburnable carbon cited varies.
-However there is a consensus that there is a clear overhang, and the level of potential carbon emissions exceeds any reasonable carbon budgets
+- Different organisations may apply a range of carbon budgets, meaning the precise amount of unburnable carbon cited varies, however there is a consensus that there is a clear overhang, and the level of potential carbon emissions exceeds any reasonable carbon budget.